hackclub/epoch-mission-control/README.md

 `src/config.ts` - contains config stuff, notably data used to bootstrap Bolt event listeners

 `src/transcript.ts` - has some stuff that the bot says

----

-`src/airlock/` - contains all the stuff for the airlock challenge (which involved SSH-ing into a VM, which was actually a Docker container)

-`src/airlock/airlockctl` - that's the code for the `airlockctl` CLI inside the VM

-`src/airlock/run` - script for quickly starting up a VM for every team

-`src/airlock/passwords.json` - contains the SSH passwords for each VM (will be unused by the time this repo is made public)